-The differential pricing analysis used in these preliminary results examines whether there exists a pattern of EPs (or CEPs) for comparable merchandise that differ significantly among purchasers, regions, or time periods.
-The analysis evaluates all export sales by purchaser, region and time period to determine whether a pattern of prices that differ significantly exists.
-If such a pattern is found, then the differential pricing analysis evaluates whether such differences can be taken into account when using the average-to-average method to calculate the weighted-average dumping margin.
+then the differential pricing analysis evaluates whether such differences can be taken into account when using the average-to-average method to calculate the weighted-average dumping margin.
 The analysis incorporates default group definitions for purchasers, regions, time periods, and comparable merchandise.
 Purchasers are based on the reported consolidated customer codes.
 Regions are defined using the reported destination code (i.e., zip code) and are grouped into regions based upon standard definitions published by the U.S. Census Bureau.
-Time periods are defined by the quarter within the period of review based upon the reported date of sale.
-For purposes of analyzing sales transactions by purchaser, region and time period, comparable merchandise is defined using the product control number and all characteristics of the U.S. sales, other than purchaser, region and time period, that Commerce uses in making comparisons between EP (or CEP) and normal value for the individual dumping margins.
+Time periods are defined by the quarter within the POR based upon the reported date of sale.
+For purposes of analyzing sales transactions by purchaser, region and time period, comparable merchandise is defined using the product control number and all characteristics of the U.S. sales, other than purchaser, region and time period, that Commerce uses in making comparisons between EP (or CEP) and NV for the individual dumping margins.